-1972 – Pell returns to Ballarat.
-He starts out as an assistant parish priest in Swan Hill.
-He continues his education in Melbourne, earning a Master of Education.
+- 1972 – Pell returned to Ballarat.
+He started out as an assistant parish priest in Swan Hill.
+He continued his education in Melbourne, earning a Master of Education.

 In 1982 Gerald Ridsdale was in Mortlake and had a young boy (Paul Levey) living with him at the request of the boy’s father.
 This young boy was raped daily, and Pell was aware of the living situation.

 - 1985-1987 – Pell served as seminary rector for his alma mater Corpus Christi.